 The Onsite Program

-The Onsite Program is a two-day abbreviated version of the week-long SSI summer experience for schools, home school groups and youth groups throughout Michigan and beyond.
-This dynamic hands-on legislative experience provides students the opportunity to quickly learn to analyze data, practice critical thinking and develop team approaches while exercising a Biblical Worldview curriculum and instruction in debate and communications.
+The Onsite Program is a two- or three-day abbreviated version of LEAD (SSI’s week-long summer program) for schools, homeschool groups, and youth groups throughout Michigan and beyond.
+This dynamic hands-on legislative experience integrates a Judeo-Christian worldview curriculum and provides students the opportunity to quickly learn to analyze data, practice critical thinking, develop team approaches, and improve their debate and communication skills.

 Watch this video as SSI President, James Muffett, walks you through the Onsite Program.